 |Press Releases | DNR Press Room | Search DNR | DNR Home|

-The Maryland Department of Natural Resources (DNR) is the state agency responsible for providing natural and living resource-related services to citizens and visitors.
-DNR manages more than 446,000 acres of public lands and 18,000 miles of waterways, along with Maryland's forests, fisheries and wildlife for maximum environmental, economic and quality of life benefits.
-A national leader in land conservation, DNR-managed parks and natural, historic and cultural resources attract 11 million visitors annually.
+The Maryland Department of Natural Resources (DNR) is the state agency responsible for providing natural and living resource-related services to Maryland citizens and visitors.
+DNR manages more than 435,000 acres of public lands and 17,000 miles of waterways, as well as Maryland's wildlife and fishery species for maximum environmental, economic and quality of life benefits.
+A national leader in land conservation, the department manages natural, historic and cultural resources that attract 11 million visitors annually.
 DNR is the lead agency in Maryland's effort to restore the Chesapeake Bay, the state's number one environmental priority.
 Learn more at www.dnr.maryland.gov